Pay insurance lapse civil penalty

-Your payment does not guarantee that the DMV will restore your registration, or close other suspensions or revocations.
+Your payment does not guarantee that the DMV will restore your registration, or close other suspensions or revocations you have.
 It is your responsibility to know if the DMV restored your registration before you drive the vehicle.
 You can check the status of your driving privilege and vehicle registrations through MyDMV.
-If you just want to know about your insurance, you can use the check insurance status service.

 The DMV will not automatically send you a new registration document in the mail.

 If you do not want to pay the civil penalty, you can surrender your vehicle registration and plates until the suspension period ends.

 You need a Suspension Order that states you are eligible to pay a civil penalty (see a sample insurance letter).
 You will need to provide the following information from your order

 - the 10 digit document ID number